 Google gives direction to the marketers to build retargeted ads using Google Adwords to get identified by the audience.
 After segmenting the audience, it would be so useful for the owner of the website to create the remarketing list to re-target the audience with a particular piece of content to get them back to the website.

-So the answer is Yes, knowing your audience matters more than ever.
-Because it allows you to figure out what piece of content, solution or idea they are hunting for.
+Does the Audience matter?
+The answer is Yes, knowing your audience matters more than ever.
+Because it allows you to figure out what piece of content, solution, or idea they are hunting for.

 As we heard before, We can’t please everyone with the same content.
 So don’t try to.